jwd83/VCR/README.md

 # VCR

+## Features

+* Autoplay your collection of audio and video files where supported by your browser.
+* Download shared files remotely.

 ## TODO

 ### Next / Previous buttons

 Now that autoplay is working add next and previous button

-### Audio/Audio Book - Pre-cache next track when listening to current one
+### Audio/Audio Book

+Pre-cache next track when listening to current one

+### Schedule video reencodes

+Setup a background daemon to do video re-encodes to a browser friendly format

 ## Setup Notes